 Chinese mobile networks have very strict regulations about the time of day and content that can be sent in messages to handsets on their networks.
 Messages are often randomly selected for manual review, causing delays and possibly a disruption of service.
 Customers regularly sending messages to China should submit SMS templates of their anticipated message content for whitelisting with local operators.

-All messages - even those based on whitelisted templates - will have a “signature” added to the beginning or end of each message.
+- All messages - even those based on whitelisted templates - will have a short “signature” added to the beginning of each message.

-Message volume limitations are in place for whitelisted templates:
+Message volume limitations in place for whitelisted templates:

 - Three (3) identical messages submitted to the same number within 24 hours will be rejected.